mzakhidov/case_study_bellabeat/README.md

 ### Summary of the analysis
 + There's a positive correlation between number of total steps each customer has taken with the calories burned.
 This could obviously be used to encourage/notify customers in order to build positive energy/connection between the user and the product
 + Users seem to take the most number of steps in middle of the workweek: Tuesday, Wednesday, Thursday.
-+ There's a positive correlation on calories burned and sleep time (between 5-10 hours)
++ There's a positive correlation on calories burned and sleep time (between 5-10 hours) that shows the importance of enough sleep in burning calories

 ### Recommendations
-1. Encourage users by giving them calories burned notifications as a "reward" notification in Bellabeat products
+1. Encourage users by giving them calories burned notifications as a "reward" notification in Bellabeat products; This should help users to build healthy habits.
 2. Focus on days where users take the least amount of steps.
-Suggest activities to the user in order to increase their total steps on these days
+Suggest activities to the user in order to increase their total steps / activity on these days.
-3. Send reminders to users on getting enough sleep between 6-10 hours
+3. Send reminders to users on getting enough sleep between 6-10 hours.
+Focus on the sleep benefits in the messaging to the users.
 4. Due to data limitations, all the above recommendations might require further validation based on recent data